gauggelb/Officebarista/hardware/README.md

 #GPIO Pins zuweisen
 GPIO_TRIGGER = 17
 GPIO_ECHO = 27

 #Richtung der GPIO-Pins festlegen (IN / OUT)
 GPIO.setup(GPIO_TRIGGER, GPIO.OUT)
 GPIO.setup(GPIO_ECHO, GPIO.IN)
 ```

+Next we identify if a RFID tag is on the reader in a continuous loop
 ```
 if __name__ == '__main__':